umple/umple.gradle/README.md

 gradle compileUmpleFile -PumpleFileName=test.ump -PlanguageToGenerate=Java
 ```

-The [Umple Compiler Jar](https://github.com/umple/Umple/releases/latest/) must also be present and referenced as a buildscript dependency.
+The [Umple Compiler Jar](https://github.com/umple/Umple/releases/latest/) must also be present on your local machine and referenced as a buildscript dependency in the `build.gradle` file of the project that is applying the gradle plugin.

 **Buildscript**
 ```